 The seminar’s theme is related to the topic of the Midterm Meeting of the International Colour Association, AIC 2019 «Colour and Landscape», aic2019.org

-Accepted full papers will be reviewed and published in a book.
+Accepted full papers will be published in the Proceedings.

 Organizers: Environmental Colour Design Study Group